Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Electrostatic molecular dynamics simulation for living human cells ##

-The charge inversion and ion transport phenemena through nanopores are studied for living cells.
+The charge inversion and ion transport phenomena through nanopores are studied for living cells.
 The electrostatic molecular dynamics simulations are execcuted (Refs.
 1-5).
 We first talk about the electrostatic code to propery execute molecular dynamics simulation.
 Back to the theme, the charge inversion and "DNA in nanopores" are simulated.